-- 4. What questions do we need to ask ourselves to evaluate our teaching?
-Design a checklist that a teacher could use to evaluate their teaching after any class.
-This checklist is a list of points that make a good class, e.g. - Students were interested in the lesson. - There was a variety of different learning activities
+What questions do we need to ask ourselves to evaluate our teaching?

+- 4. Design a checklist that a teacher could use to evaluate their teaching after any class.
+This checklist is a list of points that make a good class, e.g. - all students were interested in the lesson - there was a variety of different learning activities